MAQ030/Goat-Discord-Bot/README.md

    - In the Discord Developer Portal, go to the "Bot" tab of your application
    - Enable the "PRESENCE INTENT" and "SERVER MEMBERS INTENT" under the "Privileged Gateway Intents" section

-### 4. Adjust File References:
+### 4. File Overview:
    - The file `discord_bot.py` contains the core functionality of the Discord bot.
 It interacts with Discord servers, handles messages, and processes commands related to querying GOAT's database.
-   - The file `message_handling.py` is for handling messages received by the bot, including searching for products on the GOAT website and formatting responses with embeds.
+   - The file `message_handling.py` is for handling messages received by the bot, including searching for products on the GOAT website.

 ### 5. Run the Bot:
    - Run your bot script by executing `discord_bot.py`.